HSRLCLab/SmartFactory-Sortic/README.md

 Transfer continuously publishes which cargo it needs at which handover point.

 If the SmartVehicle is in the right state, it listens to *Transfer/Handover* and compares the received messages  with its load.
 At the same time it also listens to which lines are already occupied.
+Low line numbers are are prioritized.
 If the SmartVehicle finds a free line that matches its cargo, it reserves it.
 Then it listens for a short time to see if it is the only vehicle with this destination.
 If so, it drives off, if not, the process starts again.

 <p align="center"> <img src="./mermaid/TransferToSV-detailed.svg" height="600"/> </p>

 ### SmartVehicle - Sortic

-Line 1 bevorzugt wegen kurzen verfahrwegen
+If the SmartVehicle is in the right state, it listens to *Sortic/Handover* it listens if there are free lines at Sortic.

+Low line numbers are are prioritized due to the shorter travel distances of Sortic.

+Afterwards it listens for a short time to see if it is the only vehicle with this destination.
+If so, it drives off, if not, the process starts again.

 ### Improvements